Search blog

 Punctuating Correctly with Quotation Marks: The Essential Rules

-American English follows a straightforward approach to periods and commas with quotation marks in English.
-In standard American usage, these punctuation marks always go inside the closing quotation mark, regardless of whether they were part of the original quotation.
+American English Standard: Periods and commas always go inside the closing quotation mark, regardless of whether they were part of the original quotation.

 • The witness stated, "I saw nothing unusual that night."